jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 - Benefits from Technology perspective
   - Connect from everywhere (you can still limit access based on region, managed/approved device, approved identity, etc.)
-  - Secure with Azure Active Directory based cloud identity with Conditional access and Multi-Factor Authentication to secure your virtual desktops
+  - Secure with Azure Active Directory based cloud identity with Conditional access and Multi-Factor Authentication to secure your virtual desktops.
   - Use existing Windows and Microsoft 365 licenses to access Windows 11 and Windows 10 and Microsoft Office
   - Scale from Windows 10/11 Virtual Desktop to Azure exclusive Windows 10/11 multi-session
-  - Extend your compliance, security, and business requirements to the cloud
+  - Extend your compliance, security, and business requirements to the cloud.
   - Manage on-premises and cloud workloads side-by-side.
 Enable hybrid environments Leverage existing on-premises solutions together with Virtual Desktop in Azure
   - Benefit from managed backend by Microsoft to reduce the costs and time spent managing on-premises infrastructure / DMZ.
 No need to manage gateways, brokers or any other infrastructure.
 Compute and storage management moves to cloud.
   - Manage desktops with classic tools like SCCM or with modern cloud tools like Microsoft Endpoint Manager and/or Defender for Endpoint.
 Updates, patches, monitoring, and other management are easier.